 Friend 1: You’re too stupid for a brush that smart.

 Guy #2: Okay, that’s the thinnest line I’ve ever shot.
 I’m hooked.
 Are you taking credit cards?

 Friend 2: How ya gonna sneak it past Jen?
 You know she’s gonna check your luggage.

-What was genuinely surprising however was how many guys hadn’t heard of Harder-Steenbeck.
-Second to that were guys who knew of the brush but were convinced that a Harder-Steenbeck was too expensive for their budgets.
+What was surprising was how many guys hadn’t heard of Harder-Steenbeck or knew of the brush but were convinced that they’re too expensive for their budgets.
 They couldn’t be more wrong.

-I’m going to try and address both of these issues with a series of short but long overdue articles describing the features and functions of the Harder-Steenbeck Infinity, Evolution, Colani, and Grafo airbrushes.
+I’m going to try and address both of these issues with a series of short articles describing the features and functions of the Harder-Steenbeck Infinity, Evolution, Colani, and Grafo airbrushes.

 Let’s start with the “Cadillac” of the line, the Infinity.

 In over 40 years of airbrushing I’ve used brushes made by most of the leading manufacturers including Badger, Thayer & Chandler, Pasche, Neo, Skybow, Olympos, Grex, RichPen, and multiple Iwata’s.
 Something good or useful can be said of all the aforementioned brands.
 That said the Harder-Steenbeck Infinity is simply the best airbrush for fine-line work available—period.

 When fitted with the 0.15mm tip, the Infinity will easily shoot 0.5mm wide lines with ease.
 This is the where all the fine-line functions of the Infinity come into play and on this court the Infinity is second to none.